Ferries from

 Larne to Cairnryan

-The most popular ferry is Belfast – Cairnryan with up to 6 daily and 40 weekly sailings.
+The most popular ferry is Belfast to Cairnryan with up to 6 daily and 39 weekly sailings.
 The journey usually takes about 2 hours 22 minutes.

-Another popular route is the Larne – Cairnryan ferry with up to 6 daily and 38 weekly sailings.
-The Larne – Cairnryan ferry takes about 2 hours.
+The second most popular route is the Larne to Cairnryan ferry with up to 6 daily and 38 weekly sailings.
+The Larne to Cairnryan ferry takes about 2 hours.

 How much is the ferry from Northern Ireland to Scotland?

-The Northern Ireland to Scotland ferry price can vary depending on a number of factors including the route, ferry company, season and whether you are travelling with a vehicle or not.
+Northern Ireland to Scotland ferry prices can vary depending on a number of factors including the route, ferry company, season and whether you are travelling with a vehicle or not.
+The route you choose can also affect the ferry price with the Belfast to Cairnryan ferry costing £382.00 on average and the Larne to Cairnryan ferry costing £366.00 on average.

 Ferries from Northern Ireland to Scotland